Katrin-Drys/WP8_programming/docs/source/02_fortran.rst

 Next, we will perform simple computational tasks in Fortran.
 We will start with adding two numbers.
 To do so, we need to introduce the concept of ``variables`` and ``variable typing``.
-``Variables`` are used in computing tasks to give meaning to numbers.
+``Variables`` are used in computing tasks to give meaning to numbers and characters.
 They can have different values, similar to the variables used in math.
 However, in Fortran, variables cannot be used as unknowns in an equation, only in an assignment.
 We need to declare the data type of every variable explicitly, this means that a variable is given a